 NSG 101.
 Fundamentals of Nursing.
-4 hours.
+5 hours.
 F.

 An introduction to the concepts basic to professional nursing practice.
 Course content includes history of nursing, theoretical concepts, medical terminology, diagnostic testing, basic human needs, psychosocial concepts, nursing process through the life span with cultural considerations, and professional standards.
 Students will be introduced to legal/ethical issues and the importance of accountability both professionally and personally.
 Laboratory content includes basic, intermediate, and advanced clinical skills.
-A \$62 lab fee will be charged.
-Three lecture hours and three lab hours per week.
+A \$65 lab fee, \$100 testing fee, and \$105 nursing fee (for drug screen, CPR training, and professional nursing fee) will be charged.
+Four lecture hours and three lab hours per week.
 Only those admitted to the Nursing Program may take this course.
-Prerequisites/Corequisites: BIO 211 Human Anatomy and Physiology I and CHE 111 Biochemistry for the Health Sciences.
+Prerequisites/Corequisites: BIO 211 Human Anatomy and Physiology I and a CHE class.
 A student who drops either of these courses must also drop NSG 101.

 NSG 102.
-Nursing Practicum I. 2 hours.
+Nursing Practicum I. 1 hour.
 Sp.

 The student will provide nursing care to clients in a variety of health care settings.
 A \$100 testing fee will be charged.
-A minimum of 96 clinical hours is required for two hours credit.
+A minimum of 45 clinical hours is required for one hour credit.
 Prerequisite: NSG 101 Fundamentals of Nursing.